--Dr. William Bridges

 -How much of "normal" is likely to return, and when can we know?

 -Amid a crisis, how does one think with a clear mind?

 -What are the more reliable sources of information for our business and employees?

-During a period of reordering, it's our responsibility to identify and keep alive those things of greatest value such as one's faith; commitment to family; good character; a strong work ethic; and service to others.
-These values are irreplaceable.
+During a period of reordering, it's our responsibility to identify and keep alive those things of most significant value, such as one's faith; commitment to family; good character; a strong work ethic; and service to others.
+Those values are irreplaceable.

-As in all catastrophes, including outbreaks and wars, we'll get through this by showing courage and a selfless spirit, both of which are inspiringly on display in doctors, nurses, first responders, and others who serve at great risk for the benefit of all.
+As in all catastrophes, including outbreaks and wars, we'll get through this by showing courage and a selfless spirit, both inspiringly on display in doctors, nurses, first responders, and others who serve at significant risk for the benefit of all.